Slavery in the colonial history of the United States: The Quaker petition against slavery

 In 1688, four German Quakers in Germantown, a town outside Philadelphia, wrote a petition against the existence of slavery in the Province of Pennsylvania.
 They presented the petition to their local Quaker Meeting, and the Meeting was sympathetic, but could not decide what the appropriate response should be.
 The Meeting passed the petition up the chain of authority to the Philadelphia Yearly Meeting, where it continued to be ignored.
 It was archived and forgotten for 150 years.

 The Quaker petition was the first public American document of its kind to protest slavery.
 It was also one of the first public declarations of universal human rights.

 18th century

 During the Great Awakening of the late eighteenth century, Methodist and Baptist preachers toured in the South, trying to persuade planters to manumit their slaves on the basis of equality in God's eyes.
 They also accepted slaves as members and preachers of new chapels and churches.
 The first black churches (all Baptist) in what became the United States were founded by slaves and free blacks in Aiken County, South Carolina, in 1773; Petersburg, Virginia, in 1774; and Savannah, Georgia, in 1778, before the end of the Revolutionary War.

-Slavery was officially recognized as a serious offense in 1776 by the Philadelphia Yearly Meeting.
+Slavery was officially recognized as a serious offense in 1776 by the Philadelphia Yearly Meeting of Quakers.
 The Yearly Meeting had been against slavery since the 1750s.